 Out here by myself zooming around in the chilly damp morning with crazy-beautiful cloud formations sure to bring more rain, making it seem (for now) even more impressive to be doing this “work.”
 Up and down the rows I charge, covering 200 acres with breath-taking vistas of the surrounding, neighboring vineyards’ 300 plus acres laid out right across from the property I am cruising around.

 This is my extreme sport.

-He takes his grandfather’s shotgun on patrol because he travels along the creek and the acres of thicket and forest that are a part of the vineyard, that at this time and in this economy, are just too cost prohibitive to consider clearing, prepping and planting to vineyards.
+He takes his grandfather’s shotgun on patrol because he travels along the creek and the acres of thicket and forest that are a part of the vineyard, that at this time and in this economy, are just too cost-prohibitive to consider clearing, prepping and planting to vines.

 While the children and I love to hike all over this property, we won’t go in certain places without Bryan, baseball bats, long branches and always, always, our “thinking caps” on tightly, because of the wild animals we might encounter.